edwardkcyu/koa-jwt-example/DESIGN.md

 GOOD

-- same way of handling exception cases, just throw an HTTP error
+- just throw an HTTP error for any exception case
-- no more worry for unhandled exception, , error middleware will handle all the rest
+- error middleware will handle all the rest

 ```js
 // service-logic.js